 2 Part Series: Part 2 — Best Paid Strategies for Marketing Your Event Online

+If you’re in charge of putting together an event, one of the single most important things you need to manage is attendance and ticket sales.
+Which means, depending on the type of event you plan on running, one of the best solutions to get people in your doors in probably through paid advertising.
 Unfortunately for most people, embarking into a paid advertising campaign is easier said than done.
 For many organizers without a little know-how of where to advertise or how much to spend, their event advertising budgets can end up in the red before they even realize it.
+Thankfully, as we discussed in Part 1, with the right guidance, the cost of event advertising doesn’t always have to be prohibitive.
+Let’s dive in and see how you can begin using paid advertising for your next event.

 GETTING STARTED WITH PAID ADVERTISING

 While this may seem counter-intuitive, more often than not, a less-than-successful advertising campaign is the direct result of trying to reach a community that isn’t interested in your event or isn’t even reachable through traditional online marketing platforms.
+To that end, here are a few questions you can start to ask yourself before marketing your event:

 • Can I track how well my ads are performing with my ticketing service?

-• Who is my target audience and can I reach them using paid advertising?
+• Who is my target audience, and can I reach them using paid advertising?

 • Is my warm audience large enough that it’s worth advertising to them?
-If not is there an effective funnel in place to nurture my cold leads?
+If not, is there an effective funnel in place to nurture my cold leads?

 • How much can I afford to spend to get a customer?